 Early Lubricants: In the early days of sewing machines, a variety of lubricants were used, including animal fats and vegetable oils.
 These oils were less than ideal due to their tendency to spoil and gum up the machines.

 Singer’s Contribution: The Singer Sewing Machine Company, founded by Isaac Singer, played a pivotal role.
-Singer formulated and marketed its own sewing machine oil, known for its quality and effectiveness.
+Singer formulated and marketed its sewing machine oil, known for its quality and effectiveness.

 Standardization: As sewing machines diversified, there arose a need for standardized lubricants that could work across different brands and models.
 Sewing machine oil became defined by qualities such as lightweight, low viscosity, and non-gumming properties.